Emergency Travel FAQs

 ARTA’s emergency travel insurance policy has been able to support a considerable number of ARTA members who were outside of Canada when the Government of Canada issued a directive to return to Canada, and have covered travel costs for upcoming trips that needed to be cancelled due to COVID-19 via the trip cancellation coverage.

-A partial refund or adjustment of premium may be available for Supplementary Travel coverage if your trip was cut short and additional coverage was not required, as long as a medical claim was not incurred during your trip.
+A partial refund or adjustment of the premium may be available for Supplementary Travel coverage if your trip was cut short and additional coverage was not required, as long as a medical claim was not incurred during your trip.

 As a group plan, monthly premiums are based on overall claims paid by the plan.
 Given the reduced claims paid by the plan due to COVID-19, ARTA will be reducing rates this fall for Extended Health Care and Dental Care benefits for the 2020-21 renewal year.
 This longer-term approach is more favourable for our members than a temporary rate reduction.

 Can I claim the full amount of my trip via emergency travel insurance in the event I received a travel voucher instead of a refund from my travel provider?